 Now, let’s explain the differences between the two methods: Going-Concern and Liquidation Value.

 “Going-Concern” is just another name for the balance sheet-based formula mentioned above: assets minus liabilities.
-This method, however, should only be used by businesses that will not be liquidated and do not plan on selling off any of their assets in the near future.
+However, businesses that will not be liquidated and do not plan on selling off any of their assets soon should only use this method.
 To clarify, the Going Concern method is not meant for businesses with short lifespans.
 These businesses should instead use the Liquidation Value approach:

 Assets are usually sold for lower prices than their current market value.
 So, rather than just using the data on your balance sheet, the Liquidation Value puts your net total assets at a lower number.
-The total value you come up with will, therefore be significantly lower than what you would get with the Going Concern approach.
+Therefore, the total value you come up with will be significantly lower than what you would get with the Going Concern approach.

 3. Earnings-Based Business Valuation Methods

 These three methods derive value from arguably the most practical factor: financial data.
-This includes cash flow, revenue, profitability, etc. Most earnings-based valuation methods use current data to make projections, which makes them ideal for financially stable and consistent businesses.
-Successful young companies, however, may benefit from Earning-Based valuation methods if they can essentially guarantee that their current numbers will only increase year after year.
+This includes cash flow, revenue, profitability, etc. Most earnings-based valuation methods use current data to make projections, making them ideal for financially stable and consistent businesses.
+However, successful young companies may benefit from Earning-Based valuation methods if they can essentially guarantee that their current numbers will only increase year after year.

 Discounted Cash Flow (DCF)

-The DCF method (also known as the “income” method) bases the business’s value entirely on cash flow.
+The DCF method (also known as the “income” method) bases its value entirely on cash flow.
 It takes the business’s current and projected cash flow to create an adjusted, or “discounted” cash flow that ultimately determines the final value.

 Capitalization of Earnings

 Like DCF, this method places the most emphasis on the business’s future financial health.
 But instead of projections for cash flow, Capitalization of Earnings bases the value on projections for profitability.
-The accuracy of these projections stems from the incorporation of metrics like current cash flow, the new owner’s expected annual ROI (return on investment), and the logistical value of the businesses in the coming years.
+These projections’ accuracy stems from the incorporation of metrics like current cash flow, the new owner’s expected annual ROI (return on investment), and the businesses’ logistical value in the coming years.

 Times Revenue Method

 This method (a.k.a. the “Multiples of Earnings” method) uses a multiple of the business’s current revenue to determine its maximum value.
-The chosen multiple depends on various factors, like industry, the financial health of other companies in the area, and the general economic climate.
-So, while the value of one business might be half of its current revenue, another business might be valued at twice its current revenue.
+The chosen multiple depends on various factors, like industry, other companies’ financial health in the area, and the general economic climate.
+So, while one business’s value might be half of its current revenue, another business might be valued at twice its current revenue.

 4. ROI-Based Business Valuation Methods